suhasmaddali/Convoluted-Neural-Networks-CNN-Implementation-Using-Keras/README.md

 ![](https://github.com/suhasmaddali/Images/blob/main/omar-flores-MOO6k3RaiwE-unsplash.jpg)

+## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks

+1. GPU-accelerated deep learning frameworks offer flexibility to design and train deep neural networks.
+2. With cuDNN and Nvidia's graphics drivers, I was able to train the models really quickly by using GPU cores rather than the CPU cores.
+3. This led to a significant increase in the speed of training and developing convolutional neural networks (CNNs).

 We would be using different kernel sizes and this would give us a good indication of the change in the output values based on the predictions respectively.

 ## 👉 Directions to download the repository and run the notebook